cropgeeks/hpc-help/slurm-overview.rst

 ================

 .. important::
-  Ideally, you'll read *all* of this page before attempting to use the cluster, even if you're already used to using Slurm on other HPC setups, as the exact configuration and rules/policy almost always differ from system to system.
+  Ideally, you'll read *all* of this page before attempting to use the cluster, even if you're already used to Slurm from other HPC setups, as the exact configuration and rules/policy almost always differ from system to system.

 Cluster jobs are managed using the **Slurm Workload Manager** (https://slurm.schedmd.com/).